Eyak

-The Eyak are an Alaska Native people historically located on the Copper River Delta and near the town of Cordova, Alaska.
+The Eyak (’i:ya:GdAlahGAyu: //ʔiːyaːqdalahqayuː//) are an Alaska Native people historically located on the Copper River Delta and near the town of Cordova, Alaska.
 They are Indigenous peoples of the Northwest Coast.
 Today, Eyak people live in Cordova, Yakutat, across Alaska, and the U.S.

 Many Eyak descendants do not qualify to be tribal members in the Native Village of Eyak, a federally recognized Alaska Native tribe which was established through the Alaska Native Claims Settlement Act in 1971.
 This is due to the enrollment qualifications that extend tribal citizenship only to those who reside in the town of Cordova for the majority of the year.